Billy Walker (boxer): Business life

 Board of Control.
 He collaborated with the Kray twins' confidant and writer Robin McGibbon on his autobiography When the Gloves Came Off (ISBN 978-1-86105-970-3), which was published in 2007.

 Marriages and issue

 In 1968, Billy Walker married Susan Coleopy and they had two children, Daniel and Clare.
-They divorced in 1977.
+They divorced in 1976.

-In September 1979 his girlfriend Chrissie gave birth to a son, Warren, but she opted to bring him up on her own.
+In September 1981 his girlfriend Chrissie gave birth to a son, Warren, but she opted to bring him up on her own.
 They are still on good terms.

-He married Jackie in 1981.
+He married Jackie in 1982.
 They also had two children, Kelly and Thomas (Tom), but divorced in the 1990s.

 In 1997 he married Patricia but she died of cancer in 2003.

 Walker is married to his fourth wife, Susan, whom he had known from his time in Jersey about thirty years previously.
-They live in Essex.
+They live in Jersey.